drupal-cod/event/README.txt

 The event.module has the following features:

-- two types of event calendar
+- event types based on nodeapi
-- admin defined fields
+- four calendar views: month, day, week, and table
-- searching of events
+- filtering of views based on content type and taxonomy

 Sponsors:
 ---------